 One of my closest friends died by suicide.

-The days after their death were jarring & bewildering.
-I carefully tried to drink water—only to involuntarily spit it up while sobbing.
-I tried to eat—only able to eat soup and beans (to my horror, the hot Funyuns a friend offered made me nauseous.)
-I tried to walk, to listen, to breathe, but each moment was saturated with memories—my friend’s tender love for ginger beer, their voice as we sang Lauryn Hill at a party, their small smile in falling sunlight.
+The days after their death were jarring and bewildering.
+I carefully tried to drink water, only to involuntarily spit it up while sobbing.
+I tried to eat, only able to eat soup and beans.
+(To my horror, the hot Funyuns a friend offered made me nauseous.)
+I tried to walk, to listen, to breathe, but each moment was saturated with memories: my friend’s tender love for ginger beer; their voice as we sang Lauryn Hill at a party; their small smile in falling sunlight.

 Still, this societal understanding felt half-empty.

-In an intimate reflection on religion, Shug from The Color Purple affirms, “I believe God is everything.
+In an intimate meditation on religion, Shug from The Color Purple affirms, “I believe God is everything.
 Everything that is or ever was or ever will be.”
 As an emerging teenager, I dipped my spirit in this transcendental thought.
-And in this season of sorrow, I find solace in it—I belong to my ancestors’ daydreams, to a quiet breeze on my skin, to Afrofuturist thoughts of existence and being.
+And in this season of sorrow, I find solace in it.
+I belong to my ancestors’ daydreams, to a quiet breeze on my skin, to Afrofuturist thoughts of existence and being.

-And, in the midst of this, a tentative narrative of grief & growing emerges.
+And, in the midst of this, a tentative narrative of grief and growing emerges.
 For now, nurturing a sense of expansive belongingness and radical imagination allows me to breathe the air above this deep pain.
 It makes existing bittersweet, yet perhaps, possible.